 Also of interest is that Willis has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.44% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.44% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Willis has relatively fewer families with younger children, and/or college students.
 Combined, this makes Willis a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Willis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Willis does not have a public transit system used by locals to get to and from work.

 The per capita income in Willis in 2022 was $44,725, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
 This equates to an annual income of $178,900 for a family of four.
 However, Willis contains both very wealthy and poor people as well.